 The answer can vary wildly depending on who you ask.
 So instead of trying to answer it all by myself, I will present the case for each argument by sampling from others who have strong opinions on Tesla stock.

 First, some context.
-Tesla has skyrocketed since the election, rising more than 30% since last Tuesday, and is up 50% in the last month.
+Tesla has skyrocketed since the election, rising more than 40% since November, although it’s down 16% in the last month.

-More impressively, however, it’s had a phenomenal run in the last five years: it’s up more than 1,300%, is the eighth-largest company in the world by market cap, and is worth more than the five next-largest public automakers combined.
+But election aside, it’s had a phenomenal run in the last five years: it’s up more than 490%, is the seventh-largest company in the world by market cap, and is worth more than the five next-largest public automakers combined.
 If you’ve invested in Tesla basically any time in the last decade, you’ve made a LOT of money.

 Why You Should Buy, Sell, or Hold Tesla (TSLA)